Robotics-Club-IIT-BHU/RoboReG/join.md

 **NOTE**: Kindly mail from you institute email id and shoot a mail addressed to the lead of RoboReG.Your mail should have information/points regarding the following
 - a short description about yourself,
 - your interests, skills
+- A short write up of your project idea (if you want to pitch)
+- Why would you want to join RoboReG ?.

+**Not a Student of IIT (BHU) ?**

+Not a Student of IIT (BHU) but you would like to collaborate through projects ?
+We are ready to collaborate with you / your team.
+However, we prefer collaborating with an entire student group/ Robotics Clubs of you institute, over discrete members of another  institute.
+Kindly mail us with a subject line *“Requesting for external collaboration“*  and briefly describe what you intend to do by working with us.

 <br>